arramac/ArramacScratch/query.md

 ##Aliasing
-Now let’s extend the example above with explicit aliasing of values. **AS** is the keyword used for aliasing.
-Note that it’s optional as shown while projecting the second value as `NameInfo`.
+Now let's extend the example above with explicit aliasing of values. **AS** is the keyword used for aliasing.
+Note that it's optional as shown while projecting the second value as `NameInfo`.

 In case a query has two properties with the same name, aliasing must be used to rename one or both of the properties so that they are disambiguated in the projected result.